-At the core of our Design/Build process are the principles of accountability and transparency.
+At the core of our integrated process are the principles of accountability and transparency.

 Accountability means carefully documenting how design decisions affect the overarching project goals.
 Transparency means inviting all stakeholders to see and understand these implications throughout the process.

 South Mountain’s ability to balance art, craft, and science results from the security and simplicity of single entity responsibility.
-The full integration of architecture, building, interiors, engineering, and renewable energy resides in one office, dedicated to pulling toward one bottom line: yours.
+The full integration of architecture, building, interiors, engineering, renewable energy, and interior design resides in one office, dedicated to pulling toward one bottom line: yours.
 It’s fundamentally different from anything you will find elsewhere.

-The process begins with a meeting or meetings between you, John Abrams, (our CEO) and often Ryan Bushey, our most experienced Architect and Co-Manager of design.
+The process begins with a meeting or meetings between you, John Abrams, (our CEO and Founder) and Ryan Bushey, our Director of Architecture.
 We introduce you to SMCo – to our values, our projects, our methods, our people.
 We will look at your property, or a property you are considering, and brainstorm about possibilities with you.
 We may take you to see some SMCo projects.

 If there seems to be a good match, and you decide to work with SMCo, both parties sign a design agreement to begin the project in earnest.